yanganto/near-staking-knd/README.md

 In the event of a failure, i.e. a neard crash, network split or hardware failure of the active validator node, a passive instance will get be promoted to an active validator.
-This is accomplished by kuutamod automatically restarting a passive node with validator keys.
+This is accomplished by kneard automatically restarting a passive node with validator keys.
 Future work is planned to be able to switch active/passive mode at runtime.

-To avoid having two active validators running at the same time, kuutamod uses [consul](https://www.consul.io/) by acquiring a distributed lock.
+To avoid having two active validators running at the same time, kneard uses [consul](https://www.consul.io/) by acquiring a distributed lock.

 ## Status: beta

-kuutamod is continuously tested and also used in production for validators.
+kneard is continuously tested and also used in production for validators.
-However `kuutamod`'s interface is still under active development and might change significantly.
+However `kneard`'s interface is still under active development and might change significantly.

 ## Docs